 Vice Provost for Academic Planning, University of California, Irvine | Co-Director of CSAFE

-Hal Stern is a Professor of Statistics at the University of California – Irvine.
-Hal is known for his research in Bayesian statistical methodology and model assessment techniques, and his current areas of research include applications of statistical methods in psychiatry and human behavior, atmospheric sciences and forensic science.
+Hal Stern is the Interim Provost and Executive Vice Chancellor and Chancellor’s Professor of Statistics at the University of California, Irvine.
+Dr. Stern is known for his research in Bayesian statistical methodology and model assessment techniques, and his current areas of research include applications of statistical methods in psychiatry and human behavior and forensic science.
 He received his BS degree in mathematics from the Massachusetts Institute of Technology, and MS and PhD degrees in statistics from Stanford University.